 Do Your Parents Need to Sign?

-If you are borrowing a private student loan and your parents are acting as a cosigner, your parents signature may be required.
+If you are borrowing a private student loan and a parent is acting as your cosigner, they will likely need to sign the promissory note.

 How Long Does the Master Promissory Note Process Take?